The Initialize Actor Action sets the values for the Journey's current Actor. The Actor is an object that represents the current user's information.

 If there is an existing Journey with the same phone number, the newer incoming call or text will be rejected.

 This is most useful for a Voice Bot.
-If there is an active call with a user, and another call comes in with the same phone number (using Google Voice or something similar), the second call should not be able to connect with the running Voice Bot Journey.
+If there is an active call with a user, and another call comes in with the same phone number (using Google Voice or similar), the second call should not be able to connect with the running Voice Bot Journey.